Pro wrestling star James 'Kamala' Harris dies at 70

 Walking into the ring with body and face paint and a spear, Kamala would headline cards against babyface wrestlers like the Junkyard Dog, Andre the Giant, and Hacksaw Butch Reed in Mid-South Wrestling's territory of Louisiana and Texas.
 He was managed by Skandor Akbar and a masked man named Friday, who tried to control the wrestler’s behavior.

-Kamala would battle the popular Junkyard Dog, a former college football player named Sylvester Ritter, to packed crowds and steps away from where President John F. Kennedy gave his last speech at the Sam Houston Coliseum before the president’s assassination in Dallas.
+Kamala would battle the popular Junkyard Dog, a former college football player named Sylvester Ritter, to packed crowds.

 Harris would later join the WWE and face Hulk Hogan, Jake “The Snake” Robert and the Undertaker.